Why you can trust Jerry

 Obstructions: It is a good rule of thumb to have no obstructions within eight feet of the swing set.

 Level: Make sure the posts and beams of your swing set are installed on level ground.
-If the ground is not level, not only will the swing seats be crooked, it puts swingers at a higher risk of crashing into each other.
+If the ground is not level, the swing seats be crooked, and it puts swingers at a higher risk of crashing into each other.

 Safety seats or "toddler swings": If you have young children, you should install at least one toddler swing to keep them secure while they enjoy the swing set.
 Toddler swings should never be used without supervision.